mesos/logstash/README.md

 computer) to any machine inside the subnet `172.17.0.0/16`, using your docker host as gateway.

 # Limitations

 Log files will be streamed into local files within the logstash-mesos container.
-This requires disk space which is hard to estimate beforehand, since it depends on the number of available log files.
+This requires disk space
+which is hard to estimate beforehand, since it depends on the number of available log files.

 The intention is to do a best guess when allocating resources from Mesos (Work in Progress).

-# Missing Features
-These features are yet to be implemented:
-- Processing non-dockerized log files (meaning, log files available directly on the slaves)
-- Logging cannot be reconfigured once logstash-mesos has started streaming from a container
-- Wildcard filename matching for docker logstash configurations (see [Configuration](#configuration))
-- Failover scenarios are currently not supported

 # Security

-The framework will process log files of any docker container which is running on the same slave node and which are accessable via
-`docker exec <observed-container> tail -f /my/configured/logfile`.
+The framework will process log files of any docker container which is running on the same slave node and which are accessable via `docker exec <observed-container> tail -f /my/configured/logfile`.

 There is no mechanism which ensures that you're authorized to monitor the log files of a specific framework running on the same cluster/node.

 There is no mechanism which ensures that the logstash output might overlap with other logstash configurations.
 In other words: logstash might observe one framework and output to the same destination it's using for another framework.

-## Sponsors
+# Sponsors

-This project is sponsored by Cisco Cloud Services
+This project is sponsored by `Cisco Cloud Services`.
+Thank you for contributing to the Open Source community!

-# License

-See `LICENSE` file.